DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The main differential diagnoses for hereditary angioedema are:

-Acquired angioedema results from lymphoproliferation .
-It may be due to B cell lymphoma or to the development of antibodies against C1-INH.
+Acquired angioedema results from a lymphoproliferative disorder such as a B-cell lymphoma (type I) or from the development of mainly immunoglobulin G antibodies against C1-INH (type II).
 C1q measurement can help to distinguish acquired angioedema from hereditary angioedema.
 C1q levels are normal in hereditary angioedema but low in acquired angioedema, which otherwise has a similar C1-INH/C4 profile.

-Acute ‘allergic’ angioedema occurs in response to a known trigger which provokes an associated histamine response with urticaria and pruritus.
+Acute allergic angioedema occurs in response to a known trigger that provokes an associated histamine response with urticaria and pruritus.
 Antihistamines are helpful in this condition where they afford no benefit in hereditary angioedema.
 On investigation, serum complement levels are normal as opposed to low in hereditary angioedema.

 ACE inhibitor-induced angioedema occurs because the inhibition of ACE allows bradykinin to accumulate.
 Serum complement levels are normal.